 After setting up the camp kitchen and tying our tarp off the side of the truck we took a wander around to get to know the lay of the land.
 Finding bear tracks is always a little intimidating but we’ve done enough backroads camping to know how to properly store food and avoid attracting furry friends to our site.

 6pm.
 Time to start the fire and get dinner on the camp stove.
 Black bean, mushroom and spinach tortillas.
-We set up our bed in the back of the truck then spent the evening hypnotized by the flames of the campfire and pointing out constellations.
+We set up our bed in the back of the truck then spent the evening next to the campfire pointing out constellations.
 The stars are bright and by the thousands without the interference of civilization.

 We had some wonderful visitors that evening: Toads! lot’s of toads.